 Officially having the judgment of guilt set aside by the courts of Arizona impacts convicts in a multitude of ways.
 Whether a person was charged with a misdemeanor or a felony, the results of a set aside are highly valuable.
 For a felony, the benefits include:

 For a misdemeanor, individuals can benefit from similar results, but the overall impact of a set aside is less than a felony; a misdemeanor is technically less destructive for a person’s reputation.
 However, the set aside is still valuable for people interested in keeping their reputation as clean and honest as possible.

 Pursing legal counsel concerning an expungement or set aside is wise for individuals who want the best results from their endeavors.
 Having the advice of a professional will help people gain the desired outcome more quickly than if they apply independently.

-Our criminal defense lawyer, Scott Stewart at the Law Offices of Scott David Stewart is ready to help individuals gain the vindication they need for a promising future in Arizona.
+Our criminal defense lawyer, Scott Stewart at the Stewart Law Group is ready to help individuals gain the vindication they need for a promising future in Arizona.